 - Line a small baking pan with foil or parchment paper – I used a 9×5” loaf pan for a thick fudge.
 You can use an 8” square pan if you want thinner pieces.

-- Melt coconut oil in a saucepan over medium-low heat or in the microwave for about 30 seconds to a minute.
+- Melt coconut oil or coconut butter in a saucepan over low heat or in the microwave for about 30 seconds to a minute.
 Whisk in the cocoa powder, nut butter, maple syrup, and if using, vanilla extract and salt, into the melted coconut oil until completely smooth.

 - Pour mixture into the prepared pan.
 Refrigerate until chilled and firm, about 2 hours.